A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Observations and Data Analysis

 The extremely high X-ray luminosity at the first WXT detection of \src{} indicates that the jet had already been launched by then.
 The initial flaring activity phase, with strong variabilities reaching peak luminosities two orders of magnitudes higher, lasted for almost one day.
 This implies that the process of launching and intensifying the jet in \src{} takes longer compared with the typical debris fallback time scale expected for a WD-TDE by an IMBH.
 This may indicate that the disk formation and the magnetic flux accumulation processes\cite{Tchekhovskoy2014}, both needed for launching relativistic jets through the Blandford-Znajek process\cite{Blandford1977}, likely happen over timescales much longer than the debris fallback timescale.

 The flux decay is accompanied by dramatic spectral evolution, beginning with an extremely hard early-phase spectrum that progressively hardens during the period of flaring activity and then softens significantly during late-phase decay.
 This hard-to-soft transition is obvious by looking at the change of the photon index $\Gamma$ of the spectrum that is measured by fitting an absorbed power-law model to the soft X-ray energy spectrum, which shows a clear transition from $\Gamma \approx 1$ to $\Gamma \approx 3$ (Fig.~\ref{fig:xray_evol}b), and evident by comparing X-ray spectra of early and late phases (Fig.~\ref{fig:xray_lc_spec}a).
-Interestingly, the time from when the spectrum started to soften (several days after trigger) roughly coincides with a transition from steep ($f_{\rm X}\propto t^{-4.6}$) to shallow ($f_{\rm X} \propto t^{-1.6}$) decay in the X-ray flux evolution (Fig.~\ref{fig:xray_evol}a).
+Interestingly, the time from when the spectrum started to soften (several days after trigger) roughly coincides with a transition from steep ($f_{\rm X}\propto t^{-4.6}$) to shallow ($f_{\rm X} \propto t^{-1.5}$) decay in the X-ray flux evolution (Fig.~\ref{fig:xray_evol}a).

 The spectral softening is accompanied by and probably is due to the emergence and gradual dominance of a thermal component during the late stage of the event.
 The break in the decay profile therefore indicates that the thermal component decays slower than the jet.
-The thermal component is significantly detected in the joint fit to the simultaneous {\it Chandra} and FXT observations taken about 17\,days after trigger (Methods and Fig.~\ref{fig:xray_lc_spec}b).
-The composite model combining blackbody that is used to describe the thermal component and the power-law, as demonstrated in Fig.~\ref{fig:xray_lc_spec}b, yields a {blackbody temperature of $kT = 161^{+32}_{-30}~\mathrm{eV}$, and a power-law index $\Gamma = 1.4^{+0.7}_{-0.8}$ that is consistent with the early-phase value (Methods).
-The unabsorbed flux of the thermal component is estimated to be 1.7 $\times 10^{-13}$\,erg\,s$^{-1}$\,cm$^{-2}$ (see Methods for the detailed spectral analysis), and the corresponding luminosity is 9.8 $\times 10^{44}$\,erg\,s$^{-1}$.
+The thermal component is significantly detected in the joint fit to the simultaneous {\it Chandra} and FXT observations taken about 17\,days after trigger (Fig.~\ref{fig:xray_lc_spec}b; Supplementary material, spectral analysis).
+The composite model combining blackbody that is used to describe the thermal component and the power-law, as demonstrated in Fig.~\ref{fig:xray_lc_spec}b, yields a blackbody temperature of $kT = 169^{+37}_{-37}~\mathrm{eV}$ (typical of TDEs\cite{Komossa2002}), and a power-law index $\Gamma = 1.4^{+0.8}_{-0.8}$ that is consistent with the early-phase value.
+The unabsorbed flux of the thermal component is estimated to be 1.7 $\times 10^{-13}$\,erg\,s$^{-1}$\,cm$^{-2}$, and the corresponding luminosity is 9.8 $\times 10^{44}$\,erg\,s$^{-1}$.